Vips-01/Power-BI-Project/README.md

 Deploy the BI solution to the management and document the entire process to ensure adoption and success.

-By following these hints, you should be able to successfully solve the capstone project and implement a BI solution using PowerBI and SQL that can help the company manage and analyze their sales data effectively.
+By following these steps, you should be able to successfully solve the capstone project and implement a BI solution using PowerBI and SQL that can help the company manage and analyze their sales data effectively.

 ***Deliverables:***